acolinisi/hpsc/README-scs.md

     $ cd hpsc
     $ alias make="make -j20"

-Build the sysroot and build the SDK against that sysroot (when `FETCH_CACHE` is given, source taballs are fetched from there instead of from the Internet):
+Build the sysroot against which the SDK will be built (when `FETCH_CACHE` is given, source taballs are fetched from there instead of from the Internet):

     $ make FETCH_CACHE=/projects/boeing/isi/hpsc sdk-deps-sysroot

+Load the sysroot into the environment (needed only for building the SDK):

+    $ source sdk/hpsc-sdk-tools/sysroot/bld/env.sh

+Build the SDK (includes Qemu emulator and supooring host-side tools):

+    $ make sdk

 Load the SDK into the environment (do this every time you start a new shell):